graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

     you, so the crystal object received will always have a non-list value stored under 'id', but each entry in the returned results will have a different crystal object, all with the same 'id'.
 It's possible that 'id' is not the right name to give this property since there will be many with the same value.)~~
-  - Return {CrystalWrap(plan, resultType, parentCrystalObject, pathIdentity, id, result)}.
+  - Return {CrystalWrap(plan, returnType, parentCrystalObject, pathIdentity, id, result)}.

-CrystalWrap(plan, resultType, parentCrystalObject, pathIdentity, id, data, indexes):
+CrystalWrap(plan, returnType, parentCrystalObject, pathIdentity, id, data, indexes):

 - If {indexes} is not set, initialize it to an empty list.
 - If {data} is {null}:
   - Return {null}.
-- Otherwise, if {resultType} is a non-null type:
+- Otherwise, if {returnType} is a non-null type:
-  - Let {innerType} be the inner type of {resultType}.
+  - Let {innerType} be the inner type of {returnType}.
   - Return {CrystalWrap(plan, innerType, parentCrystalObject, pathIdentity, id, data)}.
-- Otherwise, if {resultType} is a list type:
+- Otherwise, if {returnType} is a list type:
-  - Let {innerType} be the inner type of {resultType}.
+  - Let {innerType} be the inner type of {returnType}.
   - Let {result} be an empty list.
   - For each {entry} with index {index} in {data}:
     - Let {wrappedIndexes} be a list composed of everything in {indexes} followed by {index}.